If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 My name is Erin, and I authored the Savannah First-Timer’s Guide.

-It combines all of my best Savannah travel tips from this website into one handy downloadable guide.
+It combines my best Savannah travel tips from this website into one handy downloadable guide.

 Savannah Historic District Christmas Tours

-The trolley is a nighttime tour, so you’ll be riding around after dark while holiday music plays in the background (passengers are welcome to sing along).
+The trolley is a nighttime tour, so you’ll be riding around after dark while peppy holiday music plays in the background.

-It stops in City Market so you can do some holiday shopping while enjoying the festive atmosphere.
+It stops in City Market and the Plant Riverside District so you can do some holiday shopping at the Savannah Christmas Market while enjoying the festive atmosphere.

 I’m going to attempt to list as many as possible, beginning with a few of the most popular…